eugene-khyst/postgresql-event-sourcing/README.md

 ### <a name="0cfc0523189294ac086e11c8e286ba2d"></a>Drawbacks

+1. The asynchronous replication leads to the eventual consistency between the write and read models.
-1. Polling database's *outbox* table for new messages with fixed delay introduces a big lag (delay between polls) in eventual consistency between the write and read models.
+   But polling database's *outbox* table for new messages with a fixed delay introduces pretty big full consistency lag (greater than or equal to the fixed delay between polls).
 2. **The Outbox handler might process an event more than once.** It might crash after processing an event but before recording the fact that it has done so.
-When it restarts, it will then publish the message again.
+When it restarts, it will then process the message again (update the read model and send an integration event).

+Integration events are delivered with at-least-once delivery guarantee.
+The exactly-once delivery guarantee is hard to achieve due to a dual-write.
+A dual-write describes a situation when you need to atomically update the database and publish messages and two-phase commit (2PC) is not an option.

 Consumers of events should be idempotent and filter duplicates and out of order integration events.

-If your system can't accept even small chance of duplicates or unordering, then Message Relay must be extracted into a separate microservice and run in a single replica ( `.spec.replicas=1` in Kubernetes).
-This microservice must not be updated using RollingUpdate Deployment strategy.
-Recreate Deployment strategy must be used instead (`.spec.strategy.type=Recreate` in Kubernetes) when all existing Pods are killed before new ones are created.

 ## <a name="53af957fc9dc9f7083531a00fe3f364e"></a>How to Run the Sample?